jm3/todayilearned/content/learnings/nth-last-child-num-selector.md

 ---
-title: -NTH-LAST-CHILD(num) selector
+title: nth-last-child(num) - the reverse (Polish) selector
 tags:  ["CSS3"]
 goal:  Front-End Engineering
 date:  2019-05-24
 draft: false
+needs-work: true

 ---

-Ooh select last el or count backwards from the end?! so nice.
+Ever needed to select the last element, or select by counting backwards from the last element?!
+I HAVE.

+This selector will do that with style.